Overview of On Campus Housing

 Registered student organizations or departments that violate any University policy, and/or submit false information or misrepresentations in their requests and communications with any University personnel or resident, will be prohibited from future activities in any University Housing & Culinary Services areas and any permissions previously granted may be withdrawn.

-We will not provide access to student mailboxes or mailing labels to outside groups or organizations for mass mail or flyer distribution.
-In addition, we will not provide access to student email addresses for the purpose of mass email distribution.
+The University will not provide access to student mailboxes or mailing labels to outside groups or organizations for mass mail or flyer distribution.
+In addition, the University will not provide access to student email addresses for the purpose of mass email distribution.
 Student to student communication should be through official mailing process; students may not request for an item or letter to be placed in someone’s mailbox.

 Delivering flyers via mailboxes and sending building, area or campus-wide emails are restricted to University Student Housing staff and staff members must have advance approval from the Communications Team.